-A JW employee in a hospital or medical setting will reveal confidential medical information to elders if they see a JW patient doing anything they deem questionable, such as taking blood, terminating a pregnancy, and so on.
-One JW woman I know told me that a JW nurse reported back to the elders on a gynecological procedure she needed to have done; the JW nurse told they elders that this procedure can sometimes be performed as a substitute for an abortion.
-The elders demanded the JW woman show them her medical records to prove she wasn’t pregnant at the time and needed this procedure for other medical reasons; certainly the patient had grounds to sue the JW nurse and the nurse’s employer!
+A JW employee in a hospital or medical setting might even reveal confidential medical information to elders if they see a JW patient doing anything they deem questionable, such as taking blood, terminating a pregnancy, and so on.
 Consider these huge legal issues for an employer when it comes to confidentiality and their liability, and in just trying to run a business.
 Yet, Jehovah’s Witnesses often act as if the employers are creating such a terrible situation for them by simply asking them to do their jobs, which brings me to my next point.

 Oh, the Persecution!

 What is also bothersome but becoming too common with these videos produced by Jehovah’s Witnesses is the misapplication of scripture for the man’s situation, and their hysteria and dramatics.
 When contemplating his decision, the man reads Romans 8:36-37:

 36 Just as it is written: “For your sake we are being put to death all day long; we have been accounted as sheep for slaughtering.”
 37 On the contrary, in all these things we are coming oﬀ completely victorious through the one who loved us.

 How exactly was this man being “slaughtered” or “put to death,” even figuratively?
 His employer states that he gives him time off for his meetings, so his schedule and his religion are being accommodated.
 The man isn’t facing a prison sentence or concentration camp; he just needs to think about a job opportunity with a longer commute.